No Passing Fancy.

 For my university dissertation, in absentia, I had an open brief, able to choose whatever topic I saw fit, with the approval of the faculty.
 This was something new and exciting for me, my results having previously depended on just sitting for exams, mostly at the end of the year.
 I didn’t want to waste my time on some dry, ho-hum, abstruse, esoteric, pedantic, prolix jibber-jabber unrelated to the real world, some hieroglyphic screed that would quickly gather dust on some forgotten shelf.

-I wanted not to simply regurgitate ephemeral pap but to expatiate on something lucid, cogent, hard-hitting, something that mattered, something widely quoted of relevance to what was being spoken and written about.
+I wanted not to simply regurgitate ephemeral pap but to expatiate on something lucid, animated, cogent, hard-hitting, something that mattered, something widely quoted of relevance to what was being spoken and written about.
 I wanted to be fully clued into the society I was living in.
 To explain and evaluate political and social affairs, to diagnose and prescribe change in governance, to combine moral contestation with rigorous analysis -‘protest with perception’- were, for me, the foremost tasks of academic enquiry.

 I had hopes of being valued in university communities as bringing understanding to and resolution of campus conflict.
 I saw myself as being sought after and welcomed as a distinguished visiting scholar.

 Able to show I was a serious researcher, I registered in the British Museum.
 I gained Reader’s credentials there in the British Library.
 I spent so many hours there, I felt like a museum piece myself.
 Sitting in the reading room, I had a recurrent fantasy about sitting next to the ghost of the old bearded man, the last of the Old Testament Prophets, studying capitalism, it’s injustices and a revolutionary strategy to replace it.

 The university would confer the title magna sine laude on me.